Provider Enrollment and Credentialing FAQs

 3. What do I enter if my First, Middle, and/or Last Name does not fit in the Name box?

-Type your full legal name until character limit is met.
+Type your full legal name, matching your government issued identification, until character limit is met.

 -